Sometimes half the battle of weight loss is just knowing what and how to track certain metrics.

 Again, the relationship between BMR and weight loss and TDEE is key to accurately setting your weight loss goals.

-Just knowing what your body needs and how your unique BMR & TDEE affect your weight loss strategy will help you immensely when trying to lose weight.
+Just knowing what your body needs and how your unique BMR and TDEE affect your weight loss strategy will help you immensely when trying to lose weight.

 Without your metrics, you’re just guessing.